mondoohq/docs/docs/mql/resources/github-pack/README.md

 id: github.pack
 sidebar_label: GitHub Resource Pack
 displayed_sidebar: MQL
-description: The GitHub resource pack lets you use MQL to query and assess the security of your GitHub organization and repositories.
+description: The GitHub resource pack lets you use MQL to query and assess the security of your GitHub organizations and repositories.
 ---

 # Mondoo GitHub Resource Pack Reference

+The GitHub resource pack lets you use MQL to query and assess the security of your GitHub organizations and repositories.

-In this pack:
+Resources included in this pack:

 | ID                                                    | DESCRIPTION                         |
 | ----------------------------------------------------- | ----------------------------------- |